Alcázar of Seville: Islamic era

 In the year 712, Seville was conquered by the Umayyad Caliphate.
 In the year 913–914, after a revolt against the government of Córdoba, the first emir of Córdoba, Abd al-Rahman III, built a fortified construction in place of a Visigothic Christian basilica.
 It was a quadrangular, roughly square enclosure about 100 m long on each side, fortified with walls and rectangular towers, and annexed to the city walls.

 In the 11th century, during the Taifa, the Abbadid ruler al-Mu'tamid expanded the complex southwards and eastwards, with a new southern enclosure measuring approximately 70 by 80 m.
 This new palace was called al-Mubarak "the Blessed" (المبارك).
 Various additions to the construction such as stables and warehouses were also carried out.

 Towards 1150, the Almohad Caliphate began to develop Seville as their capital in al-Andalus.
 The Almohad governor extended the fortified complex to the west, nearly doubling its size.
 At least six new courtyard palaces were constructed in the old enclosures, and nine palaces were added in the western extensions.
 In 1163 the caliph Abu Yaʿqub Yusuf made the Alcazar his main residence in the region.
 He further expanded and embellished the palace complex in 1169, adding six new enclosures to the north, south, and west sides of the existing palaces.
-The works were carried out by architects es:Ahmad Ben Baso and Ali al-Ghumari.
+The works were carried out by architects Ahmad Ben Baso and Ali al-Ghumari.
 With the exception of the walls, nearly all previous buildings were demolished, and a total of approximately twelve palaces were built.
 Among the new structures was a very large garden courtyard, now known as the Patio del Crucero, which stood in the old Abbadid enclosure.
 Between 1171 and 1198, an enormous new congregational mosque was built on the north side of the Alcazar (later transformed into the current Cathedral of Seville).
 A shipyard was also built nearby in 1184, and a textile market was established in 1196.

 There are few remnants of these Islamic-era constructions today.
 Archaeological remains of the Al Mubarak Palace are currently preserved under the Patio de la Monteria.
 Several wall painting fragments were found that are now exhibited in the Palacio del Yeso.
 The courtyard buildings now known as the Palacio del Yeso (or Patio del Yeso), the Palacio de la Contratación, and the Patio del Crucero all preserve remains from the Almohad period.

 The Sala de las Bóvedas preserves elements of Alfonso X's Gothic palace (13th century).